Study: A low-fat diet may decrease postmenopausal breast cancer deaths

 how a balanced, low-fat diet significantly lowers the risk of dying from breast cancer in postmenopausal women.

-This trial is the first randomized clinical trial to show that a healthy diet can reduce the risk of death from breast cancer.
+This trial is the first to show that a healthy diet can reduce the risk of death from breast cancer.

 1. Women in the usual-diet group got about 30 percent (1/3) of their daily calories from fat.

 - This group had one follow-up visit per year.

 2. Women in the low-fat diet group were asked to reduce their fat intake to 20 percent (1/5) of daily calories.